|

 serial numbers can be sequential/ consecutive or arbitrary/

 nonsequential according to your preference.
-Available only from Leeward

 Examples for license plate use include:

-- Serial numbering for retirement-community golf carts,
+- Serial numbering for municipal or retirement-community golf carts,

 or government and corporate vehicle fleets.